KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="Emblem of Severed Fate">

 * The base 100% ER and character ascension ER is counted towards the bonus.
+* See this [Vault Entry](../evidence/equipment/artifacts.md#eosf-interactions-with-er-buffs) for a list of \%-based buffs that affect the damage bonus.

 </Artifact>